AI Assisted analysis is here. Discover the latest updates! Check Now

 There is a special category of website content: distractions.
 All the elements that get more exposure and interactions than they should, belong to this category.

 The human eye is naturally drawn to movement.
 We just can’t help but look at a moving carousel or auto-played video.
 As long as an interactive element on a page is a crucial piece of content that convinces a user to convert, this is okay.
-But if you promote some niche products with a highly visible banner or a carousel, then it simply distracts the visitor and takes his focus away from the most important action.
+But if you promote some niche products with a highly visible banner or a carousel, then it simply distracts the visitor, diverting them from the intended conversion path.

 Heatmap software is great for detecting distractions.
 You can find the areas that get a lot of cursor movement or clicks but are not necessarily helpful in explaining your offer or enticing the visitor to buy.